-- Arc Rated: PPE with an Arc rating will protect workers from electrical arc flashes.
+- Arc Rated: Personal protective equipment (PPE) with an Arc rating will protect workers from electrical arc flashes.
 The safety vest alone will not provide adequate protection.
 A complete set of Arc Rated PPE is required for work conditions where electrical hazards are a threat.

 - Water Resistant and Waterproof: Clearly, these options are for wet work conditions.
 In addition to these features, workers can opt for a vest that is both waterproof and breathable (vapor permeability).
-All these features must meet specific ASTM and AATCC standards.
+All these features must meet specific American Society for Testing and Materials (ASTM) and American Association of Textile Chemists and Colorists (AATCC) standards.

 - Tear Resistance: The background material of your safety vest can be rated tear-resistant if it meets specific ASTM standards.
 This feature isn’t often required.

 - Pockets: Certain trades may require vests with specialized pockets to hold specific items or transparent pockets to display identification or credentials.
 Pockets also come with several features, such as dual pockets for separating items or grommet holes to dispense flagging tape.